sbsmith86/smartfolio/Planning/implementation-plan-clean.md

    - Link certifications to related skills → Strengthen expertise claims

 2. **AI-Powered Analysis**
-   - Use Tiger MCP to analyze text content and infer relationships
+   - Use MCP to analyze text content and infer relationships
    - Generate confidence scores for each connection
    - Identify missing connections and suggest to user